Making a loop around some of the magnificent old structures of northeast Scotland.

 After some time of exploring, we went back south, and making the last stop by the Dunnottar Castle, a classic of the east coast.

 The last time I was here was during summer, now the place looked very different.
 Less welcoming but more mythological.

 And besides the ruins, we saw dolphins down in the bay.

 And that was it.
 353 miles, nine castles and a few other landmarks in a little over two days.

-If you enjoyed this article, you might also my following posts:
+If you enjoyed this article, you might also my posts featuring other:

 Alternatively, visit my Blog Archives for more topics and categories.
 Thanks for reading!